 (Note: Here only eight Poses are listed in the index portion of Yoga Poses.
 But nine Poses are explained in the detailed description.
 Adept Pose is not listed here, but was given in the detailed description.)

-Svastikasana is placing the soles of the feet between knees and thighs with the body erect and posture balanced.
+Svastikasana is placing the soles of the feet between the knees and thighs with the body erect and posture balanced.

 Gomukhasana resembles the face of a cow.
-It is assumed by placing the right ankle of the leg on the back of the left leg and left ankle on the back of the right leg.
+It is assumed by placing the right ankle of the leg on the back of the left leg and the left ankle on the back of the right leg.

 Virasana is placing one foot over the other thigh and placing another thigh over the other foot.

-Simhasana is assumed by pressing the left side with the right heel and right side with the left heel and placing the two hands on the knees with fingers stretched out, trunk in a straight line, mouth wide open, fixing the eyes on the tip of the nose.
+Simhasana is assumed by pressing the left side with the right heel and the right side with the left heel and placing the two hands on the knees with fingers stretched out, trunk in a straight line, mouth wide open, fixing the eyes on the tip of the nose.
 Simhasana is always adored by the Yogis.

 Siddhasana is explained by the Upanishad here which was not listed.
 Placing the right leg below the genitals and the left leg above the genitals is Siddhasana.

-Bhadrasana is placing the two ankles below the testicles on either side of the perineum, holding the two feet by the hands by their side and remaining motionless.
+Bhadrasana is placing the two ankles below the testicles on either side of the perineum, holding the two feet by the hands by their side, and remaining motionless.
 It is a panacea for all the ills and an antidote for all the poisons.

 Muktasana is pressing the right side of the perineum by the ankle of the left leg and the left side by the right leg.

-Mayurasana is holding the body on the hand by palms facing down, fixing the elbows by the sides of the navel, lifting the legs and head up, and floating like the stick in the empty place.
-It is the destroyer of all the sins.
+Mayurasana is holding the body on the hand by palms facing down, fixing the elbows by the sides of the navel, lifting the legs and head up, and floating like a stick in the empty place.
+It is the destroyer of all sins.
 All diseases will vanish.
 Poisons are nullified.

 A weak man may go for any posture that is suitable for him.